NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 plt.show()
 ```

 The phasemap is shown below.
 The left figure shows the transmittance which is nearly unity for all values of the duty cycle.
 This is expected since the periodicity is subwavelength.
 The right figure shows the phase.
-There is a subregion in the middle of the plot in which the phase varies continuously from -2π to 0 corresponding to the duty-cycle range of roughly 0.16 to 0.65.
-This range is used to design the lens.
+There is a subregion in the middle of the plot spanning the duty-cycle range of roughly 0.16 to 0.65 in which the phase varies continuously over the full range of -2π to 0.
+This structural regime is used to design the supercell lens.

 <center>
 ![](../images/metasurface_lens_phasemap.png)
 </center>

-In the second part of the calculation, the far-field energy-density profile of three lens designs, comprised of `201`, `401`, and `801` unit cells, are computed using the quadratic formula for the local phase.
-This first involves fitting the unit-cell phase data to a finer duty-cycle grid in order to enhance the interpolation of the local phase of the supercell.
-This is important since as the number of unit cells in the lens increases, the local phase varies more gradually.
-However, if the phase variation becomes too gradual, the `resolution` may also need to be increased in order for [subpixel smoothing](../Subpixel_Smoothing.md) to accurately model the slight changes in the duty cycle.
+In the second part of the calculation, the far-field energy-density profile of three supercell lens designs, comprised of `201`, `401`, and `801` unit cells, are computed using the quadratic formula for the local phase.
+Initially, this involves fitting the unit-cell phase data to a finer duty-cycle grid in order to enhance the local-phase interpolation of the supercell.
+This is important since as the number of unit cells in the lens increases, the local phase varies more gradually from unit cell to unit cell.
+However, if the phase variation becomes too gradual (i.e., less than a tenth of the pixel dimensions), the `resolution` may also need to be increased in order for [subpixel smoothing](../Subpixel_Smoothing.md) to accurately resolve the slight variations in the duty cycle.

 ```py
 gdc_new = np.linspace(0.16,0.65,500)